 How many cars will they need to take them there?
-Each car will hold $4$ children and they will each need a driver too.
+Each car can take 4 children and a driver.

 Whilst the children are working on each question, the teacher can observe just how they are considering it, and this may be somewhat different from the taught approach.
 Given the opportunity, children often have their own ways of working.

-Talk to the children about how different people do things in different ways and explain that this actvity is all about that - it's important that the children don't presume that there is one way and one way only to see the calculation.
+Talk to the children about how different people do things in different ways and explain that this activity is all about that - it's important that the children don't presume that there is one way and one way only to see the calculation.

 Working within a pair or small group and tackling one problem at a time can help children to focus more deeply on one task rather than racing through them.
 You could suggest that they think and talk about what they are going to do before they actually begin.

 They may decide to enact with objects or make a picture and just record the answer.
 Or use these as a prompt to transfer the problem to a calculation which they would record horizontally.
 Whichever, your observations will allow you to reflect on the children's confidence, language and understanding and possibly what misconceptions they hold.

 Tell me how you are working this out.